Irregular Periods: Causes, Symptoms & When to See a Doctor

 • Mood stability

-Women who consistently sleep poorly may notice more menstrual irregularities over time.
+Women who consistently experience sleep deprivation may notice more menstrual irregularities over time.

-Body weight plays a major role in hormone production and reproductive health.
+Body weight plays a major role in hormone production.

-Both excessive weight gain and extreme weight loss can disrupt normal menstrual function.
+Both excessive weight gain and significant weight loss can affect menstrual regularity.

 • Irregular ovulation